7 Open Source Chrome Alternative Web Browsers for Linux

 For some, this was unfortunate because it gave Google access to even more data on them.
 In this age, data is the most important thing and the so-called free web browsers are a way to get to your data.

-You don’t believe me, check yourself how much a web browser knows about you:
+If you don’t believe me, check how much a web browser knows about you:

 1. Mozilla Firefox